Pranab-Pratik-Sahoo/Pranab-Pratik-Sahoo/README.md

 - 👋 Hi, I’m @Pranab-Pratik-Sahoo
-- 👀 I’m interested in Tech
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning Web development and DSA in JAVA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on opensource project
 - 📫 How to reach me ...

 <!---